Lecture by Dean Peter Awn

 Professor Awn continues to teach courses on Islamic mysticism (Sufism) and Islamic Religion as well as Literature Humanities, one of the year-long, signature courses of the Columbia Core Curriculum.
 He also mentors graduate students working on advanced degrees in the field.

-is the college at Columbia designed specifically to recruit, evaluate, and provide appropriate advising and other support services to students with untraditional backgrounds who seek a traditional and rigorous Ivy League education.
+The School of General Studies (GS) is the college at Columbia designed specifically to recruit, evaluate, and provide appropriate advising and other support services to students with untraditional backgrounds who seek a traditional and rigorous Ivy League education.
 What makes GS unique among colleges of its type is that all GS students are fully mainstreamed into the Columbia undergraduate program.